DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/sortOrder.md

 Specifies the sort order of column values.

 ---
 By default, rows are sorted according to the data source.
-Set the **sortOrder** property to sort rows in a required order.
-If you need to sort by multiple columns, specify the [sortIndex](/api-reference/_hidden/GridBaseColumn/sortIndex.md '{basewidgetpath}/Configuration/columns/#sortIndex') property as well, or otherwise, each sorted column will get a sort index according to the position in the **columns** array.
+To sort rows in an ascending or descending order, set the **sortOrder** property to *"asc"* or *"desc"*.
+If you need to sort by multiple columns, specify the [sortIndex](/api-reference/_hidden/GridBaseColumn/sortIndex.md '{basewidgetpath}/Configuration/columns/#sortIndex') property as well, or otherwise, each sorted column will get a sort index according to its position in the **columns** array.

 #include common-ref-enum with {
     enum: "`SortOrder`",